Mac Performance

-How to Flush your DNS Cache on Mac
+How to Flush DNS Cache on Mac

 Before we start